Irene Tracey: Public engagement

 As part of her work to improve public understanding of science, Tracey has made media appearances, including on BBC Radio 4's All in the Mind.

 She has created and presented two radio programmes about pain: From Agony to Analgesia, a two-episode BBC programme in 2017, and The Anatomy of Pain, a four-part, BBC Discovery series in 2018.

 Tracey's work on pain has also featured in two BBC Horizon TV documentaries; a Science Museum exhibition in London; public lectures at DANA, the Oxford Museum of Natural History, and the Cheltenham Science Festival; and articles in New Scientist, BBC Science Focus, and Good Housekeeping.

 The Lancet and The New Yorker have both run profiles of her.
 She was interviewed by Jim Al-Khalili in April 2019 for BBC Radio 4’s The Life Scientific.
 She was also listed in The Times’ Life Sciences Global Power List in 2020.

-Tracey presented a postumous MPhil Anthropology degree certificate for Māori scholar Mākereti Papakura to the latter's descendant June Northcroft Grant at the Sheldonian Theatre, Oxford on 27 September 2025, saying it was “an honour to finally recognise Papakura’s influence as a scholar”.
+Tracey presented a posthumous MPhil Anthropology degree certificate for Māori scholar Mākereti Papakura to the latter's descendant June Northcroft Grant at the Sheldonian Theatre, Oxford on 27 September 2025, saying it was “an honour to finally recognise Papakura’s influence as a scholar”.